JakeP123/Jakes-Friend-Finder/README.md

 - Answer Survey Questioins Provided To Asses Your Interests
 - We give you a recommendation for a new best friend!

+### Technology Used
+- Node.js in the CLI to deploy this app locally.
+This is a great tool for testing before launch!
+- HTML for building the UI
+- Bootstrap library to help with design, CSS, and mobile responsiveness
+- Heroku app hosting server to deploy our app with a public URL accessible by anyone!
+- Express to communicate and retrieve information on the back end.

 Hope you enjoy the app!